JPC-AV/video_qc_jpc_av/developer_docs/gui-documentation.md

 ### ConsoleTextEdit Class

-The `ConsoleTextEdit` class provides a sophisticated console-like interface with advanced text formatting and theme support.
+The `ConsoleTextEdit` class provides a console-like interface to output log messages to the processing window.

 #### Message Type System: